(3 minute read)

 - Realize things are not memories.
 As part of emotional preparedness, learn how to manage those sentimental items you just can’t part with.

 - If you don’t collect anything swell.
 If you do stop.
-Let everyone know you no longer collect.
+Next, let everyone know you no longer collect.

 - Choose a set number of hangers for each closet.
 No more clothes than hangers.
-If you get something new, you must toss something old to open up a hanger for it.
+Then, if you get something new, you must toss something old to open up a hanger for it.

 - Identify a charity you can embrace.
-Literacy advocates, churches, and animal rescues are great examples.
+Organizations such as, literacy advocates, churches, and animal rescues are great examples.
 A charity using your stuff for something you feel is important will make giving easier.

-- Stop buying more stuff.
+- In short, stop buying more stuff.
 Here is some help.

 - Collect stuff into a box you consider is trash, not worthy of giveaway.
-Set the box in a place where you won’t see it.
-Set a date on your calendar for the day before the trash pickup day.
+Now, set the box in a place where you won’t see it.
+Next, set a date on your calendar for the day before the trash pickup day.
 When the day comes, if you haven’t needed anything in the box throw it away.
 Do not open the box!
-The same strategy works for giveaway boxes too.
+In a like manner, the same strategy works for giveaway boxes.

 - Junk mail is the enemy.
-Keep a trash and recycle bin in your garage.
+Solution, keep a trash and recycle bin in your garage.
 Sort mail into each before coming into the house.
-Make sure when you order online, uncheck any boxes to receive catalogs or email.
+Similarly, make sure when you order online, uncheck any boxes to receive catalogs or email.
 When ordering online use an independent email you have created for this purpose only.
 Websites like aol.com and gmail.com offer free email services.

 - Beware free stuff.
 It often costs more than you could ever imagine.